sotos-dev/HomeFinder/README.md

 ## Libraries/Packages:

-1. axios -> for data fetching
+1. axios -> data fetching
-2. millify -> to beautify properties prices
+2. millify -> to beautify properties' prices
-3. nprogress -> to show a thin loading bar on the top whilst data is fetched
+3. nprogress -> to show the thin loading bar on the top whilst data is fetched
-4. tailwind -> for rapid styiling
+4. tailwind -> rapid styling

 - Disclaimer:
   Zoopla does not expose an api endpoint for individual listings at this time.